Online therapy: Breaking barriers to mental health care

 obsessive-compulsive disorder.
 Nevertheless, certain mental health disorders,

-schizophrenia, require medication.
+such as schizophrenia, require medication.
 In these cases, wide-scale public

 reform must occur for individuals to receive the treatment they need.